Cost of Outside Tap Installation

 Requirements

-There are a few requirements that you need to be aware of before installing an outdoor tap.
-The installation needs to comply with some certain regulations that specify the following:
+You need to be aware of a few requirements before installing an outdoor tap.
+The installation needs to comply with certain regulations that specify the following:

-- The tap needs to be capable of being isolated by means of an in-line shut-off valve.
-This can be such as a stopcock or an in-line service valve.
+• The tap needs to be capable of being isolated using an in-line shut-off valve.
+This can be done by installing a stopcock or an in-line service valve.

 Installing the Pipework for an Outside Tap